 --defaults-fileoption to specify the file (enter each command on a single line):

 --skip-grant-tablesoption, the server does no password or privilege checking, so any client can connect and effectively have all privileges.
-For additional security, use the
+For additional security, enable the

 This problem is fixed in MySQL 5.5.8; the server treats a missing